Dr Minh Le Kieu

 I am a Lecturer in Transport Analytics at the Department of Civil and Environmental Engineering, University of Auckland.
 I have been contributing to the development and delivery of large research projects, such as an ERC Horizon 2020 in the UK (https://dust.leeds.ac.uk/), and the Premier Innovation Initiative in Australia (http://adait.io/inno-pii.html).

-My research focuses on the use of data analytics and computer simulation techniques to solve urban complex problems.
-In Data Analytics, I adapt and develop machine learning methods to analyse Big data of individuals, such as Smart Card, mobile phone or social network data.
+My research focuses on the integration of data analytics and computer simulation techniques to solve urban complex problems.
+In Data Analytics, I adapt and develop machine learning methods to analyse Big data of individuals, such as Smart Card, mobile phones or social network data.
 In Computer Simulation, I am specialised in the development of data-driven Agent-based models, a cutting-edge simulation technique of heterogeneous agents interacting with each other, to explain complex urban systems.

 For the access to my slides, papers and codes, please find my personal webpage here: https://leminhkieu.github.io/

 Research | Current

 - Computer Simulation / Digital Twins

 More on my research can be found here: https://bit.ly/2021-emergency

 And please find my Google Scholar page for an updated list of my publications: https://scholar.google.com.au/citations?hl=en&user=mjpqmUsAAAAJ